DavideRigo/DavideRigo.github.io/_pages/about.md

    # <p>123 your address street</p>
    # <p>Your City, State 12345</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
+# selected_papers: true # includes a list of papers marked as "selected={true}"

 social: true # includes social icons at the bottom of the page

 announcements:
   enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit: 3 # leave blank to include all the news in the `_news` folder

-latest_posts:
+#latest_posts:
-  enabled: true
+#  enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+#  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+#  limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I am an Assistant Professor at Birmingham Business School (Department of Management) and a [CESifo Research Network Affiliate](https://www.ifo.de/en/cesifo/network-member/rigo-davide).

+I am an applied economist, interested in technological change, innovation and international economics with a focus on the role of firms.

+**Research.** I investigate how digital technologies and flexible work arrangements are transforming work, firms and the economy.
+My work also examines how international trade agreements shape firms' internationalisation strategies and contribute to economic welfare.
+My research combines large-scale administrative data, covering the entire population of firms and workers, and unstructured big data sources - such as LinkedIn and job postings, with quantitative causal methods and machine learning techniques for text analysis and web-scraping.

+To support this research, I have successfully secured over £235,000 in funding as principal investigator from prestigious UK institutions, including the Leverhulme Trust, British Academy, STICERD and LSE.
+I presented my research to leading policy institutions, including the [UK House of Lords]() and the UK Department for Business and Trade and XXX.
+I also

+**Contact.** To get in touch, please email me at [d.rigo@bham.ac.uk](d.rigo@bham.ac.uk)

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.